 shall be read, as the context requires, as a reference to the ESMETS, the GSMETS, the IHDTS, the HCALCSTS, the PPMIDTS, or the SAPCTS (or to any two or more (or all) of them).

+Where a Device of a particular Device Model is capable of forming part of both a SMETS1 Smart Metering System and a SMETS2+ Smart Metering System, then

+where that Device is Associated with a SMETS2+ Communications Hub Function, the Device shall, for all purposes of the SEC, be treated as being a SMETS2+ Device; and

+where that Device forms part of a SMETS1 Smart Metering System, the Device shall, for all purposes of the SEC, be treated as being a SMETS1 Device.

 TECHNICAL SPECIFICATIONS, THE GB COMPANION SPECIFICATION AND THE CPA SECURITY CHARACTERISTICS